Memory-Centric Embodied Question Answering: Conclusion

 \section{Conclusion}

-In this paper, we propose a memory-centric EQA framework, which contrasts with planner-centric frameworks.
-In our method, hierarchical memory information is feed into the planner, stop module, and answering module.
-The memory guides reasoning for various module, prevented redundant exploration and improved success rate of response in multi-target, multi-scenario tasks.
-Additionally, we have constructed a multi-target EQA dataset MT-HM3D based on the real-world HM3D scenes.
-This dataset includes four categories of multi-target tasks, allowing for comprehensive validation of the memory capabilities of EQA models.
-The effectiveness of MemoryEQA has been demonstrated through performance on the HM-EQA and MT-HM3D datasets.
+In this paper, we propose a memory-centric EQA framework, named MemoryEQA.
+MemoryEQA establishes a comprehensive memory management strategy that includes storage, updating and retrieval, enabling memory information to more efficiently and accurately assist other modules in reasoning.
+Additionally, we have constructed a benchmark MT-HM3D based on the real-world HM3D scenes.
+This benchmark includes four categories of complex tasks, allowing for comprehensive validation of the memory capabilities of EQA models.
+The effectiveness of MemoryEQA has been demonstrated through performance on the MT-HM3D, HM-EQA and Open-EQA datasets. {